1. Home: Explore careers

 In this role you could:

-• produce sample packaging to a brief, to try out different materials and designs
+• produce sample packaging to test different materials and designs

-• make sure the packaging meets quality standards, works properly and is safe
+• make sure packaging meets quality standards and is safe

-• come up with solutions to make packaging more environmentally friendly
+• work out ways to make packaging more environmentally friendly

 Working environment